 For more info about emoji support in Outlook see; Emoji support in Outlook; 3 common questions answered.

 Extra tip: MS Outlook font

 Did you know that there is also an MS Outlook font?
 It features some old style calendar icons which might come in useful some time.

 Only a few capital letters are linked to icons.

-Be careful about what you write about your availability not only in your public OOF but also on public Internet pages such as your blog, Facebook, Twitter and other popular social media tools.
-If you have set them for anyone to see (or friends of friends) and you write that you are away for some time, you might actually end up inviting some unwanted people to your home… Burglars can suddenly be quite “social” that way.
+When you have them set for anyone to see (or friends of friends) and you write that you are away for some time, you might actually end up inviting some unwanted people to your home… Burglars can suddenly be quite “social” that way.